 The overtime coin toss has a number of differences.
 There is no defer, kick or choice of end and the Referee only gives one signal.
 The Referee asks visiting team captain to call the toss.
 The coin toss winner has only two choices, offense or defense.
-By rule in British Columbia high school football the league has mandated the scoreboard end of the field as the choice of end for all overtime games.
+BCSSFA (high school football league) has mandated the scoreboard end of the field as the choice of end for all overtime games.
+The Referee will select the end of the field that will be used taking into account the scoreboard if any, as well as the condition of the field.
 The Referee will tap the shoulder of the team that won the toss but only give a first down signal.
 The crew must record the team that won the toss regardless of their choice because if the game remains tied after each team has run a series then the team that lost the first toss has the choice to begin the next series.